Muchova stuns Sabalenka to reach French Open final

 Knowing two holds of serve would be enough to see her through, Sabalenka moved 5-2 ahead but was unable to close out victory when Muchova saved a match point.

-But, serving for the set, Sabalenka became tight - an old failing which resurfaced at the worst possible time as she aimed to reach back-to-back Grand Slam finals.
+But, serving for the set, Sabalenka became tight - an old failing that resurfaced at the worst possible time as she aimed to reach back-to-back Grand Slam finals.

 A poor game allowed Muchova to restore parity, more nerves creeping in for Sabalenka when she served for a 6-5 lead.